-The Company has a qualified defined contribution retirement plan (the "Plan") under which eligible employees of the Company and its participating subsidiaries may make Elective Deferral Contributions up to the limitations set forth in Section 402(g) of the Internal Revenue Code.
+The Company has a qualified defined contribution retirement plan (the "401(k) Plan") under which eligible employees of the Company and its participating subsidiaries may make Elective Deferral Contributions up to the limitations set forth in Section 402(g) of the Internal Revenue Code.
 The Company generally makes a 25% or 50% Employer Matching Contribution, as determined by the Board of Directors, based on a participant's Elective Deferral Contribution up to 6% of the participant's Compensation for the Elective Deferral Contribution period.
-The Employer Matching Contribution may be contributed to the Plan in the form of the Company's common stock or cash, as determined by the Company.
+The Employer Matching Contribution may be contributed to the 401(k) Plan in the form of the Company's common stock or cash, as determined by the Company.
 The Company's match of a portion of a participant's contribution is invested in Company common stock and is based on the fair value of the shares as of the date of contribution.
-The Plan also provides that the Company may contribute to the Plan additional amounts in its common stock or cash at the discretion of the Board of Directors.
+The 401(k) Plan also provides that the Company may contribute to the 401(k) Plan additional amounts in its common stock or cash at the discretion of the Board of Directors.
 Employee contributions cannot be invested in Company common stock.

 Participants receive 100% vesting of employee contributions and cash dividends received on Company common stock.
 Vesting in Company contributions is based on a participant's number of years of vesting service.
-Contributions to the Plan charged to income in fiscal 2012 totaled \$3.0 million and were made through the issuance of new shares of Company common stock and the use of forfeited shares within the Plan.
-Contributions to the Plan charged to income in both fiscal 2011 and 2010 were less than \$.1 million and were made with the use of forfeited shares within the Plan.
+Contributions to the 401(k) Plan charged to income in fiscal 2013 and fiscal 2012 totaled \$3.2 million and \$3.0 million, respectively, and were made through the issuance of new shares of Company common stock and the use of forfeited shares within the 401(k) Plan.
+Contributions to the 401(k) Plan charged to income in fiscal 2011 was less than \$.1 million and was made with the use of forfeited shares within the 401(k) Plan.